overthinker910/Covid-19-Second-Wave-Analysis-/README.md

 ![image](https://user-images.githubusercontent.com/79561540/144585474-dec0755a-0170-42cc-9bf3-16cfc15a615d.png)

-The begining of a dark phase in the pandemic .As we can clearly see,most  parts of the world were affected by the virus .India was more severely affected as seen by the dark blur spot .This is a Heatmap showing effects of second wave on the world.
+The begining of a dark phase in the pandemic .As we can clearly see,most  parts of the world were affected by the virus .India was more severely affected as seen by the dark blue spot .This is a Heatmap showing effects of second wave on the world.

 ![image](https://user-images.githubusercontent.com/79561540/144585752-20ca6e1a-4202-4026-84a0-7173b198b48c.png)

 New cases per million showing worst affected countries.The smaller countries like Maldives and Bahrain  seem to have been affected more because of their lesser population .
 ![image](https://user-images.githubusercontent.com/79561540/144585801-7972ce23-2164-4df2-a66e-e0301cd18641.png)

 Dashboard comparing 4 most affected countries in their respective continents along with the months during which they were more affected .
 ![image](https://user-images.githubusercontent.com/79561540/144585862-55b42fbc-8c2f-4e99-9603-752734d46d0d.png)